-Industrial Painting Automation
+Industrial Paint Line Automation

 Yaskawa Motoman offers manufacturers a wide range of robotic painting products and technology.
 Our flexible, high-performance paint robots increase finishing quality, consistency and throughput, while dramatically lowering operating costs and decreasing wasted material.
-Our complete line of industrial paint robots provides versatility and superior performance in standard industrial, automotive and aerospace coating and dispensing applications.

 Robotic Painting Process

 Painting and coating typically consists of multiple operations before and after the actual coating process.
 While the operations vary with the application, we have listed several of the most common operations below:

 - Part Fabrication

 - Before the part is painted, it is often fabricated in another area of the plant or in a separate plant.
 Our robots are used for a wide range of fabrication operations, including arc welding, spot welding, forming or bending and machining or grinding.